 All kinds of exposures cause allergies.
 Dust, dander, pollens and foods cause reactions in sensitive people.

-Depending on the results of your patch/chemical testing, you can take steps to avoid allergic triggers or undergo desensitization treatment.
+Depending on the results of your patch testing, you can take steps to avoid allergic triggers or undergo desensitization treatment.
 This knowledge makes a huge difference in your quality of life.

-Learn more about patch/chemical testing at Broward CENTA in Miami, Florida.
+Learn more about Pembroke pines patch testing at Broward CENTA.

 The patches must remain for 48 hours.
 At that point, the patient returns to the doctor’s office.
 The doctor removes the patches and takes note of any reaction.